Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Dynamical Masses

 Several objects in Figure~\ref{f:mdyn} have multiple estimates based on the LEGA-C $\sigma_{\star,\rm vir}$ data through duplicate observations, and we indicate the slit orientation of the LEGA-C data through down-wards (N-S) and right-wards (E-W) triangles.
 We also show JAM measurements within $R_{e,\rm 814W}$ (teal symbols) for the six objects discussed in Section~\ref{s:mcum}.

 For the majority of measurement pairs, the dynamical mass estimates based on LEGA-C integrated stellar velocity dispersions are larger than the KMOS$^{\rm 3D}$ estimates, with an average offset of $\Delta M_{\rm dyn}=0.12$~dex.
 However, in our sample we also find differences in the dynamical mass estimates from the two surveys for individual galaxies of up to 0.55~dex -- amounting to more than a factor of three.
-The average offset of $\Delta M_{\rm dyn}=0.12$~dex is comparable to uncertainties typically attributed to $z\sim1-2$ dynamical mass measurements from ionised gas \citep[e.g.][]{WuytsS16}.
-It is somewhat smaller than the average offset between stellar- and emission line-based dynamical mass estimates within the effective radius found within the LEGA-C survey alone. \cite{Straatman22} find an average offset of 0.15~dex when comparing 149 LEGA-C galaxies with log(sSFR/yr)~$>-11$ and $n_S\leq2.5$.
+The average offset of $\Delta M_{\rm dyn}=0.12$~dex is somewhat smaller than the average offset between stellar- and emission line-based dynamical mass estimates within the effective radius found within the LEGA-C survey alone. \cite{Straatman22} find an average offset of 0.15~dex when comparing 149 LEGA-C galaxies with log(sSFR/yr)~$>-11$ and $n_S\leq2.5$.

-Due to the small sample size and the duplicate observations and two methods shown for LEGA-C, we concentrate on standard deviations between the various measurement sets to further quantify our results, as listed in Table~\ref{t:stddev}.
+Due to the small sample size and the duplicate observations and two methods shown for LEGA-C, we concentrate on standard deviations from the mean difference between the various measurement sets to further quantify our results, as listed in Table~\ref{t:stddev}.
 Considering all observational pairs for which LEGA-C estimates based on integrated velocity dispersion exist, we find a standard deviation of 0.24~dex between the LEGA-C and \kd dynamical mass estimates.
 The agreement between \kd and LEGA-C JAM is better, with a standard deviation of 0.13~dex (however for a sample of six).
-We note that the reduction in scatter from 0.24 to 0.13 dex is marginally significant ($1.2\sigma$).
-If we further exclude the JAM measurement of galaxy COS4\_03493-M4\_121150 (see Section~\ref{s:mcum}), we find a standard deviation of 0.07~dex when comparing to the \kd estimates.
+We note that the reduction in scatter from 0.24 to 0.13 dex is marginally significant ($1.2\sigma$).\footnote{We approximate the significance as follows, where stddev$_i$ is the standard deviation of the mean difference of a set of measurements $i$ as listed in Table~\ref{t:stddev} (second column), and $N_i$ is the sample size of this set (third column):\\ $\sigma=|{\rm stddev}_A-{\rm stddev}_B|/[{\rm stddev}_A^2/(N_A-1)+{\rm stddev}_B^2/(N_B-1)]^{1/2}$ } If we further exclude the JAM measurement of galaxy COS4\_03493-M4\_121150 (see Section~\ref{s:mcum}), we find a standard deviation of 0.07~dex when comparing to the \kd estimates.
 In this case, the reduction in scatter relative to the comparison of \kd models and LEGA-C models based on integrated velocity dispersion has a significance of $2.3\sigma$.

 Overall, the discrepancy between \kd and LEGA-C $M_{\rm dyn}$ estimates based on integrated stellar velocity dispersion in our sample is larger than the independent estimate of uncertainties from LEGA-C duplicate observations ($\sigma_{\rm Mvir,dupl}=0.14$), but comparable to the independent estimate of uncertainties from different methods within LEGA-C to determine dynamical mass ($\sigma_{\rm Mvir~vs~JAM}=0.24$).
 For the full LEGA-C survey, the scatter among $M_{\rm vir}$ and JAM measurements for SFGs is lower than our value, with $\sigma_{\rm Mvir~vs~JAM}=0.16$ \citep{vdWel22}.
 This suggests that our sample includes some outliers in the $M_{\rm vir}$-to-$M_{\rm JAM}$ calibration by \cite{vdWel22}.